• Playbook

 Location: 799 SW Columbia St.

-Surface: Paved and natural.
-6+ miles including varying loops and out-andbacks with no road crossings.
+Surface & Length: Paved and natural.
+6+ miles including varying loops and out-and-backs with no road crossings.
 Consisting of both public and Old Mill District-owned trails, the entire system is open to the public.

-Highlights: Nature is combined with an urban environment with the Deschutes River, the Shops at the Old Mill, Bend Whitewater Park, McKay Park, Miller’s Landing Park, Riverbend Park and Farewell Bend Park.
+Nature is combined with an urban environment with the Deschutes River, the Shops at the Old Mill, Bend Whitewater Park, McKay Park, Miller’s Landing Park, Riverbend Park and Farewell Bend Park.
 Three pedestrian bridges and three tunnels let bikers connect loops while avoiding vehicle traffic.
-These trails are a must-do for all levels of cyclists.
+The Old Mill Reach of the Deschutes River Trail is a must-do for all levels of cyclists.
 With the opportunity to play in parks and enjoy the amenities at the Old Mill, there are lots of activities to go with your cycling adventure.

 Larkspur Soft-Surface Trail for Walking and Biking in Bend